skupperproject/refdog/input/resources/link.md

 Links carry application connections and requests.
 A set of linked sites constitutes a network.

-To create a link to a remote site, the remote site must enable _link access_.
+A Link resource has remote connection endpoints and TLS credentials for establishing a mutual TLS connection to a remote site.
+To create an active link, the remote site must first enable _link access_.
 Link access provides an external access point for accepting links.

 **Note:** Links are not usually created directly.
 Instead, you can